How to Recognize & Treat Work Addiction

 - You would do anything for your work, including losing all contact with your friends and family.

-- You have neglected your own health for your job, including not going to medical appointments or staying in shape.
+- You have neglected your health for your job, including not attending medical appointments or staying in shape.

 - You dream about work.